RobertPrentner/QuantumDynamics/README.md

 This repository contains:
 1. The "Reaction Path Hamiltonian" program package as developed during my tenure at the Laboratory of Physical Chemistry at ETH Zürich in the lab of Prof. Martin Quack and presented in [1].
 Implemented in FORTRAN.
 Based on a previous version of the RPH-method developed in [2,3].
-2. Various Mathematica notebooks to calculate and vizualise effective 1D and 2D quantum wavepackets based on the calculated energies calculated RPH-fit, as presented in [1,4].
+2. Various Mathematica notebooks to calculate and vizualise effective 1D and 2D quantum wavepackets based on the calculated energies calculated with RPH, as presented in [1,4].

 [1]Robert Prentner et al. Wavepacket Dynamics of the Axially Chiral Molecule Cl−O−O−Cl under Coherent Radiative Excitation and Including Electroweak Parity Violation, J. Physical Chemistry A, 2015.